In trickle-down Abenomics, some Toyota suppliers come up dry

-NAGOYA, Japan (Reuters) - Toyota Motor Corp (7203.T) is one of the conspicuous success stories of Japan’s radical efforts to revive its economy, with profits rebounding and its 60,000 workers in Japan hoping this year to receive their first base wage rise in six years.
+NAGOYA, Japan, Feb 3 (Reuters) - Toyota Motor Corp is one of the conspicuous success stories of Japan’s radical efforts to revive its economy, with profits rebounding and its 60,000 workers in Japan hoping this year to receive their first base wage rise in six years.

 But when the carmaker reports on Tuesday quarterly profits that are likely to be nearly five times what it booked a year ago, its continued revival will mask a much less optimistic mood among the auto industry’s smaller firms.